effektif/user-docs/docs/tasks.rst

 and the assignee receives task :ref:`notifications <notifications>` and :ref:`reminders <reminders>`.

 You can assign a task from anywhere a task appears in a task list.
-To assign the task, click the assignee button immediately to the left of the task name, to open the list of candidates.
+First, click the assignee button immediately to the left of the task name, to open the list of candidates.

 .. figure:: /_static/images/tasks/assign.png